 - They are great for regulating blood sugar.

 So, lets give our kids some sweet potatoes already.
-Start with these hash browns and your kids will turn into big fans of the sweet potato.
+Start with this Hash Browns Recipe and your kids will turn into big fans of the sweet potato.

 - 2 russet potatoes

 - 2 tablespoons all-purpose flour